franzzua/solidocity/readme.md

     * `constructor(uri)` - file uri
     * `async Init()` - loads file, on error creates it, on error throws it.
 All fields of Document will be available after Init.
     * `async Save()` - saves document ot file on POD; on error throws it.
+    * `Acl: AclDocument` - control document permissions.
+By default, they are inherited from parent folder.

 * **Entity** base class representing all values with same Subject in POD file
    * <s>`constructor(uri)`</s> for internal use only